Tartarus: Biblical pseudepigrapha

-Tartarus occurs in the Septuagint translation of Job (40:20 and 41:24) into Koine Greek, and in Hellenistic Jewish literature from the Greek text of the Book of Enoch, dated to 400–200 BC.
+Tartarus occurs in the Septuagint translation of Job (40:20 and 41:24) and Proverbs (30:16) into Koine Greek, and in Hellenistic Jewish literature from the Greek text of the Book of Enoch, dated to 400–200 BC.
 This states that God placed the archangel Uriel "in charge of the world and of Tartarus" (20:2).
 Tartarus is generally understood to be the place where 200 fallen Watchers (angels) are imprisoned.
+The fallen angels being bound in fiery pits and the abyss is also alluded to in other parts of Enoch (10:4–6, 18:11–16 and 21:7–10), and 5 Jubilees (6–10) where they are similarly imprisoned in the depths of the earth.

-Reference to the watchers of the book of Enoch is also observed in Jude 1:6-7 where scripture describes Angels being bound by chains under everlasting darkness, and 2 Peter 2:4 which further describes fallen angels committed to chains in Tartarus.
+Reference to the Watchers of the book of Enoch is also observed in Jude 1:6–7 where scripture describes Angels being bound by chains under everlasting darkness, and 2 Peter 2:4 which further describes fallen angels committed to chains in Tartarus.

-In Hypostasis of the Archons (also translated 'Reality of the Rulers'), an apocryphal gnostic treatise dated before 350 AD, Tartarus makes a brief appearance when Zōē (life), the daughter of Sophia (wisdom) casts Ialdabaōth (demiurge) down to the bottom of the abyss of Tartarus.
+In Hypostasis of the Archons (also translated 'Reality of the Rulers), an apocryphal gnostic treatise dated before 350 AD, Tartarus makes a brief appearance when Zōē (life), the daughter of Sophia (wisdom) casts Ialdabaōth (demiurge) down to the bottom of the abyss of Tartarus.

 In The Book of Thomas, Tartaros is claimed by Jesus to be the place where those who hear the word of Judas Thomas and "turn away or sneer" are to be sent.
 These damned will be handed over to the angel or power Tartarouchos.

+Others include the Sibylline Oracles (II.303-310), which mentions the angel Tartarouchos ("keeper of Tartarus").
+Testament of Solomon (26), where Beelzebub claims he was the first angel, but now reigns over those bound in Tartarus.
+As well as the Gospel of Nicodemus (4:2), where Satan is described as the "prince of Tartarus".